Quick Facts: Earning an Ed.D. in New Jersey

 BLS’s posts mean wages for all types of education administrator in the section on State Occupational Employment and Wage Estimates for New Jersey.
 This is the first place to look for real numbers.

-However, if you glance at the wage maps for elementary & secondary administrators, you’ll usually see New Jersey near the top of the list for high paying states.
-Good wages in Trenton, Newark, and Jersey City—and a higher cost of living—may have something to do with this stat.
-In the NJDOE’s section on School District Budget Summaries/Salaries & Benefits, you’ll find annual district budgets.
+- If you glance at the wage maps for K-12 education administrators, you’ll usually see New Jersey near the top of the list for high-paying states.
+Good wages in Trenton, Newark, and Jersey City—and a higher cost of living—may have something to do with this statistic.
+In the NJDOE’s section on Annual School District Budget Summaries, you’ll find annual district budgets.
 The budget contains names, salaries & benefits for administrators in each NJ district—see the section labeled Employee Contract List.

-Postsecondary administrators also do extremely well—New Jersey is often the top-paying state in the country for this category.
-The Asbury Park Press runs a public records site called Data Universe, which posts the names and salaries of NJ higher education faculty and certain administrators in the public sector.
-(You can search by school, but not by job title.)
-The Chronicle’s records show that executives at the Stevens Institute of Technology, Princeton, Seton Hall, Monmouth, and Rutgers frequently command the best salaries.
+- Postsecondary education administrators are also well-paid—New Jersey is often one of the top 3 states in the country for annual mean wages.
+The Detroit Free Press runs a public records site called Data Universe, which posts the names and salaries of NJ higher education faculty and certain administrators in the public sector.
+The Chronicle of Higher Education’s Salary Data Library also posts salary data for executives at public & private universities.

 Educational Leadership Job Boards

-Conventional job sites (e.g. SchoolSpring, TopSchoolJobs, LinkedIn, HigherEdJobs, etc.) will have postings for New Jersey educational leaders.
+Conventional job sites will have postings for New Jersey educational leaders (e.g. SchoolSpring, TopSchoolJobs, LinkedIn, HigherEdJobs, etc.).
 But we also want to direct you toward some state-specific job boards.

 - NJEA has a section on Education Jobs in New Jersey with various links, including listings of all New Jersey school districts that have a starting salary of $50,000/$60,000 and above.